MCP Server

 ## Permissions

-* **Read** — look up customers, reviews, ratings, messages, locations, sources, and tags.
+* **Read** — inspect customers, reviews, messages, locations, charges, sources, tags, and share templates.

-* **Delete** — remove customers, reviews, tags, and other records.
+* **Delete** — remove customers, reviews, messages, locations, charges, sources, tags, or templates when those workflows are permitted.

 {% hint style="warning" %}